 4. What if I say the wrong phrase?

-- Don’t worry!
-Japanese people appreciate the effort and will likely understand your intent.
+- Don’t worry.
+Japanese people appreciate the effort and will usually understand your intent.

 5. Does “Thank you you” mean anything in Japanese?